ryanpdennehy/AmericanPoliticsCompExamStudyBible/README.md

 ## About the Guide

 The American Politics Comprehensive Exam Study Bible is a set of study notes that I compiled to assist in preparation for Ph.D. exams in American politics.
-The guide is structured around major thematic areas, such as:
-	•	Public opinion and political attitudes
+The guide is structured around major thematic areas, such as: public opinion and political attitudes, voting behavior and participation, partisanship and polarization, campaigns and elections, interest groups and lobbying, Congress, the presidency, and the courts, and policy and federalism
-	•	Voting behavior and participation
-	•	Partisanship and polarization
-	•	Campaigns and elections
-	•	Interest groups and lobbying
-	•	Congress, the presidency, and the courts
-	•	Policy and federalism

 Each section provides detailed summaries of key works, including discussions of theory, methods, findings, and important quotations.
 While the guide is not a substitute for reading the original literature, it serves as a useful supplement for organizing and reviewing major debates in the field.